Outrageous Fortune (TV series): Season Six (2010)

-Season 6 returns with TV presenter John Campbell appeared as a news reporter in a small cameo.
-The season is the last for the series, and will reach its hallmark 100th episode.
+Season 6 returned with TV presenter John Campbell appearing as a news reporter in a small cameo.
+The season was the last for the series, and the series reached its 100th episode.
 Ten-second promos started airing for the show on 14 June.
-The West family house set will be on show in Auckland Museum for six months after the series ends.
+The West family house set was on show in Auckland Museum for six months after the series ends.

-In the aftermath of Loretta and Hayden's wedding, it is revealed that Pascalle takes a bullet but survives, Cheryl is arrested for assault with a deadly weapon, Munter, Kasey, Van, and Ted are arrested for various crimes, and Eric, who returned in the last series, has taken residence in the Wests' home.
+In the aftermath of Loretta and Hayden's wedding, it was revealed that Pascalle was shot but survived, Cheryl was arrested for assault with a deadly weapon, Munter, Kasey, Van, and Ted were arrested for various crimes, and Eric, who returned in the previous series, had taken residence in the Wests' home.
 Over the course of the first episode, Detective Sergeant Zane Gerard dies, leaving Cheryl to be charged with his murder.
 Van starts to see his lawyer, Bailey, only to learn she is dating Jethro.
 Loretta opens up a brothel, while Nicky escapes prison and tries to convince Pascalle to run away with him.
 The two break up, and Sheree reveals where her children are, with Van becoming a part-time father to them.
 Judd and Pascalle develop feelings for each other and start an affair, disgusting Ted.
 Cheryl's charges are dropped and she is devastated to learn about Judd and Pascalle, finally forgiving him in the season finale.
-Pascalle and Judd leave, while Van marries the Russian Elena.
+Pascalle and Judd leave town, while Van marries the Russian Elena.
 Loretta, Hayden, and Jane continue to be a happy family, and Jethro fulfills his mother's fixation.